 A 52-53-weeks year is an annual accounting period that ends on the same day of the week each year.
 For example, the last Friday of the last month in the accounting year.
 So, like the last Friday in December.

 You can elect to use a 52-53-weeks year by filing Form 1128.
-However, a 52-53–weeks year alone does not work for obtaining an extra year of Section 199A deduction.
-The reason is Section 441 (the chunk of law that allows taxpayers to elect to use a 52-53 -eeks year) says a firm ignores the 52-53-weeks year for purposes of determining effective dates and just uses the closest month end or month start.
+However, a 52-53-weeks year alone does not work for obtaining an extra year of Section 199A deduction.
+The reason is Section 441 (the chunk of law that allows taxpayers to elect to use a 52-53-weeks year) says a firm ignores the 52-53-weeks year for purposes of determining effective dates and just uses the closest month end or month start.
+Thus a fiscal year that ends on say December 27, 2025 gets treated for tax accounting purposes as if it ends on December 31, 2025.
+And that time shift eliminates the Section 199A deduction on some of 2026’s income.

 Can Tiered Ownership Structures Use Section 444 Fiscal Year

-In general, no. But Section 444 allows tiered structures that contain only partnerships and S Corporations.
+In general, no. And a tiered structure would always be pretty tricky.
+But Section 444 technically allows tiered structures that contain only partnerships and S Corporations all using the same fiscal year end.

 Does Section 199A(i) Fiscal Year Change Make Financial Sense

-Under current law, and as of October 2024, a partnership or S corporation that changes its fiscal year should get extra months or even nearly an extra year of Section 199A deduction.
-This outcome represents a “black letter law” reading of Section 199A(i).
-Furthermore, typically a Section 199A deduction allows taxpayers to avoid taxes on the last 20 percent of their business income.
-Thus, some taxpayers may enjoy significant savings through a fiscal year change.
+Under current law, and as of October 2024, a new partnership or S corporation that adopts a fiscal year or an existing partnership or S corporation that changes to a fiscal year should get extra months or even nearly an extra year of Section 199A deduction.
+Typically, a Section 199A deduction allows taxpayers to avoid taxes on the last 20 percent of their business income.
+Thus, some taxpayers may enjoy very significant savings through a fiscal year adoption or change.

 An S corporation or partnership earning $5 million in business income might generate a $1 million Section 199A deduction for its owners.
 Adding that deduction to the owner’s or owners’ 2026 tax returns might save $396,000 in federal income taxes.
 That savings amount probably easily justifies the time and costs of making the change.

-In comparison, however, the typical small business partnership or S corporation often won’t save enough to make the change worthwhile.
+In comparison, however, the typical successful small business partnership or S corporation often won’t save enough to make adopting a fiscal year or changing to a fiscal year worthwhile purely as a tax savings gambit.
 A partnership or S corporation earning $100,000 in business income might generate a $20,000 Section 199A for its owners, for example.
 But that deduction if the marginal federal tax return equals 25 percent saves the taxpayer about $5,000.
-That amount may not merit the cost of changing the fiscal year let alone the annual extra effort of using a fiscal year.
+That amount may not merit the cost of adopting or changing to a fiscal year let alone the annual extra effort of using a fiscal year.

 Can Taxpayers Do the Fiscal Year Change Work Themselves